ROCm/AMDMIGraphX/README.md

 ```

 ### Calling MIGraphX APIs
-To use MIGraphX's C/C++ API in your cmake project, then set `CMAKE_PREFIX_PATH` to your rocm installation and then do
+To use MIGraphX's C/C++ API in your cmake project, we need to set `CMAKE_PREFIX_PATH` to the MIGraphX
+installation location and then do
 ```
 find_package(migraphx)
 target_link_libraries(myApp migraphx::migraphx_c)